1 Year Filmmaking Course

 Production Specialisation

 Our 1 Year Production Course is hands-on, full-time, suitable also for beginners with no experience and taught on our campus in Prague, the Czech Republic.
 The program ends with qualification BTEC Level 4 HNC in Creative Media Production (Film) which is equivalent to the first year of bachelor’s study.
+After completing this one-year program, you can seamlessly transition into our 1 Year Advanced Course to obtain BTEC Level 5 HND Diploma.
 This study program consists of two semesters and will teach you all you need to know to produce festival-worthy films of high production value.
 It includes internship on a film set and production management of up to 20 short final films shot on high-quality filmmaking equipment (RED cameras, Alexa Amira or Sony F55).
 You will be required to learn all the basics of general filmmaking to make you understand the entire process from pre-production to post-production, which is crucial for kick starting your career in the film industry.
 You will be required to learn all the basics of general filmmaking to make you understand the entire process from pre-production to post-production, which is crucial for kick starting your career in the film industry.
 The emphasis on production specialisation is given mostly during practical workshops and shootings.

 our value proposition